enviodev/hyperindex/codegenerator/cli/CommandLineHelp.md

 ###### **Subcommands:**

 * `init` — Initialize a project with a template
+* `dev` — Development commands for starting, stopping, and restarting the local environment
+* `stop` — Stop the local environment - delete the database and stop all processes (including Docker) for the current directory
-* `codegen` — Generate code from a config.yaml file
+* `codegen` — Generate code from a config.yaml & schema.graphql file
 * `start` — Start the indexer
-* `local` — Prepare local environment for envio testing